stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 content_img_path: images/important-pineapple.jpg
 thumb_img_alt: a
 excerpt: >-
-  People tends to forget about existence of a third variable when concludig causality between two events.
+  People tends to forget about existence of a third variable when concluding causality between two events.
 ---
 ## Lorem ipsum